 In most cases, there will not be any tests required.
 However, if a child has a significant medical condition, lab tests or additional evaluations by the child’s physician may be required.

-- Deep sedation is a depression of consciousness during which the patient cannot be arouse.
-The patient will respond purposefully following repeated or painful stimuli, and may require assistance in maintaining a patent airway.
+- Deep sedation is a depression of consciousness during which the patient cannot be aroused.
+The patient will respond purposefully following repeated or painful stimuli and may require assistance in maintaining a patent airway.

 Is deep sedation the same as the general anesthesia?